Check out our suggested "swaps" for taming common temptations.

 The South Beach Diet

 1 of 8

-by favorite unhealthy, pre-diet favorites.
+by favorite unhealthy, pre-diet foods.
 Even if you're in maintenance mode on Phase 3

 and no foods are off-limits, it's still important to remember that the South

 Beach Diet is not just a diet, it's a lifestyle, and sticking to the tenets of

 each Phase is the key to long-term success.
-That said, we all
+That said, we all have our

 Swap Potato Chips with Pita Chips

-big bag of potato chips and a pre-packaged, fat-laden dip is standard snacky
+A big bag of salty-greasy (and possibly trans fatty) potato chips and a pre-packaged,

+whole-wheat pita chips with

-whole-wheat tortilla chips with our Creamy Tex-Mex Bean Dip.
+enjoy some baked whole-wheat tortilla chips with our Creamy Tex-Mex Bean Dip.
 On Phase 1?
-Skip the healthy chips and enjoy
+Skip the healthy chips and enjoy your healthy dip with

 Swap Candy Bars and Cookies with Healthier Sweets